Most Americans are living in smaller or bigger cities. Some of these cities are called villages or towns.

 Continue learning.
 Municipal governments will hire firefighters, police, and animal control officers for the protection of their citizens.
 They will repair the city’s streets, take care of public land, and collect trash.

-There are cities where the mayor is chosen by the city council while in other cities, the mayor is elected by voters.
+There are cities where the city council chooses the mayor while in other cities, the mayor is elected by voters.
 Sometimes, city councils may also hire city managers to keep their cities running effectively and smoothly.

 Counties and Districts